 4. What is it like?

-Felony DUI Court typically lasts three (3) years, but it can extend to no more than five (5) years.
-The defendant is assigned a case manager who makes specific recommendations to the court about the length of the treatment and necessary terms.4
+Felony DUI Treatment Court typically lasts three years, but it can extend to no more than five years.
+You are assigned a case manager who collaborates with you to make specific recommendations to the court about the length of the treatment and necessary terms.4

-The Serious Offenders Program proceeds in several phases and typically consists of the following requirements:
+FDUI proceeds in several phases and typically consists of the requirements spelled out in this table:

 Felony DUI School requirements | Details |

-Defendants who do not complete the program are convicted of third-time DUI, which is a felony.7 Scroll down to question 7 for DUI 3rd penalties.
+If you do not complete the program, you will be convicted of third-time DUI – which is a felony.7 Scroll down to question 7 for DUI 3rd penalties.

 5. How do I apply?

-The process of applying to the Serious Offenders Program involves the following four steps:
+The process of applying to Felony DUI Treatment Court involves the following five steps:

-- The judge will then direct the defendant to meet with the Nevada Division of Parole and Probation.
-The Division will then compose a Presentence Investigation Report for the case, which gives its opinion about the defendant’s suitability for DUI Court.
+- The judge will then direct you to meet with the Nevada Division of Parole and Probation.
+The Division will compose a Presentence Investigation Report for the case, which gives its opinion about your suitability for FDUI.

-- Within ten (10) days of receiving notice of the DUI Court application, the prosecutor may request a hearing to contest it.
-The judge may also request a hearing if the judge has concerns about the defendant’s suitability for the program.
+- Within 10 days of receiving notice of the FDUI application, the prosecutor may request a hearing to contest it.
+The judge may also request a hearing if they have concerns about your suitability for the program.

-- If the judge grants the application, the judge will suspend the defendant’s prison sentence while the case is transferred to DUI Court.
-The defendant will then be ordered to report to Pretrial Services, who will instruct him/her how to begin the DUI Court program.
+- If the judge grants your application, the judge will suspend your prison sentence while the case is transferred to FDUI.
+You will then be ordered to report to Pretrial Services, who will instruct you on how to begin the program.

-If a defendant does not get accepted to Felony DUI Court in Las Vegas, he/she will face regular Nevada felony DUI penalties.8
+If you do not get accepted to Felony DUI Court, you will face regular DUI third penalties.8

-The application process for the Clark County Felony DUI Court program is very time-sensitive and technical, and not everyone is accepted.
-Therefore, it is highly recommended the defendant retain counsel to ensure it is done correctly.
+The application process for the Clark County FDUI is very time-sensitive and technical, and not everyone is accepted.
+Therefore, it is highly recommended that you retain counsel to ensure it is done correctly.

 6. What if I relapse or break the rules?

-The Serious Offenders Program punishes relapses and mistakes on a case-by-case basis.
-The judge considers the defendant’s criminal history, how far along he/she is in the program, and the circumstances of the incident.
+The Felony DUI Treatment Court punishes relapses and mistakes on a case-by-case basis.
+The judge considers your criminal history, how far along you are in the program, and the circumstances of the incident.

-For example, a judge may levy the following punishments on a DUI court participant who got caught with alcohol in his/her system:
+For example, a judge may do the following if you get caught with alcohol in your system:

-- Bumping the defendant back to the first phase of the Serious Offenders Program,
+- Bumping you back to the first phase of the FDUI program,

-- Installing alcohol breath-testing devices in the defendant’s home that record the defendant breathing into it and transmit the video footage and test results to the case manager.
+- Requiring you to install alcohol breath-testing devices in your home; these devices video-record you breathing into it and transmit the video footage and test results to your case manager.

-Many Las Vegas judges allow program participants at least “one strike” before terminating them from the Serious Offenders Program completely.
-However, anyone who picks up another DUI during the course of treatment gets automatically expelled from the program and sent to prison to serve out his/her original felony sentence.9
+Many Las Vegas judges allow “one strike” before terminating you from FDUI.
+However, picking up a new DUI while in the program triggers an automatic expulsion, and the judge will remand you to prison to serve out your original felony sentence.9

-7. What if I do not finish Nevada Felony DUI Court?
+7. What if I don’t finish the program?

 - 1 to 6 years in Nevada State Prison;